aleksandar-todorovic/junk-detector/README.md

 ## How to

 Just copy the `junk-detector.py` into a folder you want to analyze and run `python junk-detector.py`.
 By default, it will analyze every file in every subdirectory.
 It currently supports two alphabets: English alphabet and the Russian alphabet.
+If you need to analyze some other alphabet, feel free to [report an issue](https://github.com/aleksandar-todorovic/junk-detector.py/issues/new).

 ## Options